Our significant other may have trouble accepting our need for solitude and may take it personally when we want to recharge alone.

 What to do instead: It’s all about practice.
 Many top-performing business execs and public speakers are introverts who’ve had a tremendous amount of guidance and training.
 A good way of practicing is to make small audio recordings of yourself (you can just use your phone).
 Talk about your day, a dream you had recently, describe a person you like, describe yourself, ask questions… Then listen to it and get used to hearing your own voice.
 With time, this can foster real confidence.

-7. You may put the other person’s needs first, which will only lead to exhaustion.
+7. You may put the other person’s needs first, which leads to exhaustion.

 As we tend not to give ourselves away easily, when we introverts do find a relationship that’s worth pursuing, it probably means we’re very interested.
 There is seldom any lukewarm kind of romance for an introvert.
 As much as we love the other person, this may lead to compromising our needs in the form of not getting enough of that precious alone time.